wenqili/adjacent/README.md

     - H5, H6 are currently reserved, please try to avoid using them
     - "Citation block" is reserved.
 Use "Pull quote" block instead.
     - Bold type, Italic type and in-line link are only allowed in paragraphs.
+5. Hero Banner:
+    - Choose Cover Block and set overlay opacity to 0;
 5. Custom style in Gutenbuerg:
     - Open settings(the small gear icon on top right corner), Block / Advanced / Addtional CSS class, add the helper classes
     - Helper classes:
     ```scss
     /// the same font with headings
     .primary-font

     /// force to be uppercase
     .uppercase

     /// sharp edge outline button
     .is-primary-button
     ```
 6. iframe
    - We prefer to host interactive illustration by ourselves, please contact Wenqi to submit the interactive illustration.